pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-GenericConsole.md

    -pragma-define:CLIB_ANSITERMINAL_BRIDGE=1

 When using this option, sub-character width fonts (eg 80/85 columns on a 256 pixel display) are not yet supported.

+The reset attribute escape code `\e[m` also doesn't reset the colours in this mode.